 Now there are plenty of excellent resources out there for learning Chinese.
 Books are great, Kindle books are even better if you’re travelling.
 Online courses are popular, blogs, videos and audio can educate you in new methods of learning from REAL students or teachers of Chinese.
-Mobile apps are probably the way forward and there are tons on the market to choose from (although I would highly recommend this ones!
+Mobile apps are probably the way forward and there are tons on the market to choose from (although I would highly recommend this one!
 You really have no reason not to learn it…

 6. It’s Good Exercise For Your Brain

 Studies suggest that learning Chinese utilizes areas of the brain that learning other languages does not.
 As there are many differences between learning Chinese compared with English such as tones and characters it is said that learning Chinese takes more brain power!
-Where as English speakers only use the left temporal lobe, speakers of Mandarin use both.
+Whereas English speakers only use the left temporal lobe, speakers of Mandarin use both.
 If you choose to learn Written Chinese, learning to write characters can help with motor skills and visual recognition will keep the mind sharp.
-Bilingual people in general are also said to be better at prioritizing and multitasking than monolingual people.
+Bilingual people, in general, are also said to be better at prioritizing and multitasking than monolingual people.

 So if you want to keep your brain on the ball, be a maths genius (Chinese children have a great understanding of maths than English-speaking children) or keep yourself organised, Chinese is the language for you!